-Lunar New Year is the most important holiday celebrated in Asian countries including China, \$ and Singapore.
-The celebration is also known as the Lunar New Year is celebrated sometime in . depends on the Chinese zodiac calendar.
-The zodia ankey, rooster, dog, and twelve zodiac animals: rat, ox, tiden eeks.
-The focus of the rad.
-It is thought that
+Lunar New Year is the most important holiday celebrated in Asian countries including China, Sa and Singapore.
+The celebration is also known as the Lunar New Year.
+It is celebrated sometime in Ja depends on the Chinese zodiac calendar.
+The zodiac calendar has a cycle of twelve years.
+Each year twelve zodiac animals: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, race large bag of popcorn and a bag of cranberries to make garland for tidle with thread.
+She asks them to string 10 pieces of popcorn